shudarshon/challenge-zookeeper/3.1-setup-ensemble-multi-server/README.md

 # Procedure

-Change `hosts` and `play.yml` file accordingly.
+* If you not to choose manage infrastructure with terraform then Change `hosts` and `play.yml` file accordingly.
+Remember to change the variable label of ansible in var file (defaults/main.yml) of anisble role.
 Then run `ansible-playbook -i hosts play.yml`.

+* If you choose terraform then simply use:
+    * make init - only first time for installing necessary plugin
+    * make plan - see the reosurces going to be changed by terraform
+    * make apply - apply change
+    * make destroy - remove infrastructure components and rollback

 # Test

-To check zookeeper status, use `cd /opt/zookeeper-3.4.10 && sudo -u zookeeper ./bin/zkServer.sh status` command in each servers.
+To check zookeeper status, use `cd /opt/zookeeper* && sudo -u zookeeper ./bin/zkServer.sh status` command in each servers.
 It should work on both ubuntu & centos.

 # Issue